bhagyashree0502/powerbi_project/README.md

 # Ecommerce powerbi_project

-A US Based Ecommerce Sales Company wants to create a Sales Dashboard showing information of YTD Sales and generate insights for given scenarios
+A US Based Ecommerce Sales Company wants to create a Sales Dashboard showing information of YTD Sales and generate insights for given scenarios.

 Problem Statement